fhildeb/shutdown-rpg/README.md

 # shutdown-rpg

-A two-dimensional pixelart adventure role-playing game with implemented
+A two-dimensional pixelart adventure role-playing game that features:

-- story,
+- story
-- inventory,
+- inventory
-- attack system,
+- attack system
-- animations,
+- animations
-- view renderer,
+- view renderer
-- music,
+- music
-- map system,
+- map system
-- display engine,
+- display engine
-- save function.
+- save function

 Built by Felix Hildebrandt as final thesis for Java Development in 2018.

 ## Metrics

-- roughly 12k lines of code
+- roughly 12,000 lines of code
 - work scope of 200 hours.

+## Technical Documentation

+The technical Java documentation can be found in [shutdown-doc](https://github.com/fhildeb/shutdown-doc).

 ## Preview